President of China: History up to 1974

 CCP chairman Mao Zedong was the first to hold the office of state chairman.
 He was elected at the founding session of the National People's Congress in 1954.
+In 1956, Mao proposed resigning as state chairman, saying he did not want to be re-elected for a second term.
 At the 2nd NPC in 1959, Mao was succeeded by Liu Shaoqi, first-ranked Vice Chairman of the Chinese Communist Party.
 Liu was reelected as state chairman at the 3rd NPC in Jan 1965.
-However, in 1966, Mao launched the Cultural Revolution and by August 1966 Mao and his supporters succeeding in removing Liu from his position as party vice chairman.
-A few months later Liu was apparently placed under house arrest, and after a prolonged power struggle the 12th Plenum of the 8th Communist Party Congress stripped Liu Shaoqi of all his party and non-party positions on 31 October 1968, including the post of state chairman.
+During his tenure, Liu took a more active role in the diplomatic functions of the chairman compared to Mao, undertaking more state visits and signing more treaties.
+However, his influence over the military was hindered by Mao's control over it.
+He also convened far fewer Supreme State Conferences compared to Mao.
+In 1966, Mao launched the Cultural Revolution and by August 1966 Mao and his supporters succeeded in removing Liu from his position as party vice chairman.
+A few months later Liu was placed under house arrest, and after a prolonged power struggle, the 12th Plenum of the 8th CCP Central Committee stripped Liu Shaoqi of all his party and non-party positions on 31 October 1968, including the post of state chairman.
 This was in violation of the Constitution, which required a vote by the NPC to remove the state chairman.
 After Liu's removal in 1968, the office of state chairman was vacant.
-From 1972 to 1975, however, state media referred to Vice State Chairman Dong Biwu as "acting state chairman".
+From 1972 to 1975, Vice Chairman Dong Biwu became the acting chairman.